FooChao/peerprep/ai/usage-log.md

 - Validated that command is accurate by checking with stackoverflow posts
 - Modified output such that password is hidden and variable substitution is used by adding password to a.env file

+## Entry 15

+# Date/Time:

+2025-09-23 10:45

+# Tool:

+ChatGPT (model: GPT 5.0)

+# Prompt/Command:

+Request information on why "ReferenceError: window is not defined" occurs when trying to implement Yjs binding with Monaco editor

+# Output Summary:

+- Provided explanation and the imports that were causing the issue and possible solutions

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that error occured due to NextJs trying to render components on server firsts but some imports required the window object which was specific to the browser
+- Researched online on how to best tackle the issue and utillised dynamic imports for affected component
+- Tested that error no longer occurs

+## Entry 16

+# Date/Time:

+2025-09-23 20:14

+# Tool:

+ChatGPT (model: GPT 5.0)

+# Prompt/Command:

+Request information on how to maintain socket connection and prevent timeout

+# Output Summary:

+- Provided the code outline on how to implement heartbeat mechanism

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that such mechanism is a good practice to keep connection alive
+- Modified output such that client is focused on sending "ping" packet and server will return "pong"
+- Tested that connection is now persistent